Afzal14786/Trading-Platform/README.md

-# An Online Trading PLatform 📈
+# FinVista 📈

-A feature-rich, pixel-perfect clone of Zerodha's Kite web trading platform built using modern front-end technologies.
-This project was created for educational purposes to demonstrate skills in React.js, state management, and building complex user interfaces.
+FinVista is a meticulously crafted landing page that emulates the sophisticated and clean user interface of leading financial technology (fintech) platforms.
+This project is a hands-on demonstration of my front-end development capabilities, focusing on building a high-fidelity, responsive, and dynamic user experience.

 ![Project Banner](./public/assets/Banner_Zerodha.png)